py-sdl/py-sdl2/doc/modules/sdl2ext_common.rst

 .. exception:: SDLError(msg=None)

-   An SDL2 specific :class:?Exception` class. if no *msg* is provided, the message will be set to the value of :func:`sdl2.error.SDL_GetError()`
+   An SDL2 specific :class:`Exception` class. if no *msg* is provided, the message will be set to the value of :func:`sdl2.error.SDL_GetError()`

 .. function:: init() -> None

    Initializes the underlying SDL2 video subsystem.
-Raises a :exc:`mule.sdl.SDLError`, if the SDL2 video subsystem could not be initialised.
+Raises a :exc:`SDLError`, if the SDL2 video subsystem could not be initialised.

 .. function:: quit() -> None

    Quits the underlying SDL2 video subysystem.
-If no other SDL2 subsystems are active, this will also call :func:`mule.sdl.quit()`.
+If no other SDL2 subsystems are active, this will also call :func:`quit()`.

 .. function:: get_events() -> [SDL_Event, SDL_Event, ...]